 The use of topical steroid creams is rested on two faulty assumptions: that eczema is a skin-malfunction condition and that symptom alleviation means the improvement of eczema as a condition.
 However, this is not the case.
-Eczema is the effect of the body’s last efforts to push out the unwanted waste out of a body whose other elimination means are not working properly.
+Eczema is the effect of the body’s last efforts to push the unwanted waste out of a body whose other elimination means are not working properly.

 Instead of fixating on the effect, or symptom, the treatment of eczema must be rooted in treating the cause of high levels of inflammation and in supporting the liver, kidneys, and bowel elimination pathways.

 This is only done through holistic, natural means, and once it is addressed as the cure for eczema, the skin will heal and eczema will recede.
 There IS a cure – and it is through natural detoxification and healing of the body internally.
-And yes, you can cure eczema with diet alone (as long as it is organic, highly raw, and majority fruit-based).
+And yes, you can cure eczema with diet alone (as long as it is organic, high raw, and majority fruit-based).

-The conventional steroid creams keep lymphatic waste inside the body, creating a cyclical eczema outbreak cycle as the body fights to get the waste out.
+Conventional steroid creams keep lymphatic waste inside the body, creating a cyclical eczema outbreak cycle as the body fights to get the waste out.

-And if the application is frequent and continues to suppress the body’s major detoxification pathway, the body will find other ways to protect itself, most likely by creating internal, hardened pockets of waste that it can isolate in order to preserve itself from further inflammation and decay.
+And if the application is frequent and continues to suppress the body’s major detoxification pathway, the body will find other ways to protect itself, most likely by creating internal, hardened pockets of waste that it can isolate to preserve itself from further inflammation and decay.

 #3 Its Synthetic Steroids May Replace Natural Steroid Production, Leading to Dependence